 I prefer to keep my honey as raw as possible so that it maintains all its vital goodness and aroma.
 I don’t pasteurize or filter it, although some light straining occurs to remove unwanted particles.
 My honey is never heated above hive temperature (95 degrees) because anything hotter destroys the enzymes and degrades the floral aroma.
 When managing my hives, I try to use products and approaches that are natural and sustainable – losing bees should be a concern to all of us.

-For my infused honey, I aim to use only herbs and peppers that parents or I have grown.
+For my infused honey, I aim to use only herbs and peppers that have been grown on the farm.
 When that isn't an option, I always purchase organic goods to give folks the best product I can.

 Questions?
 Reach out to me.
 I would love to hear from you.